upfrontug/upfrontug.github.io/README.md

 ---

-#Get started
+#Contributing

 If you would like to contribute to our site, please fork the project and then submit a pull request.
 We appreciate your help and will try to get back to you as soon as possible.

-#Adding a new meetup
-todoo

-##Publishing
-todo